Italy's coronavirus death toll passes 10,000. Many are asking why the fatality rate is so high - KESQ

 Italy’s coronavirus death toll passes 10,000.
 Many are asking why the fatality rate is so high

-When Milan resident Antonia Mortensen was pulled over by police while driving recently, it wasn’t for a traffic offense.
+When Antonia Mortensen was pulled over by police while driving recently in Milan, the northern Italian city where she is staying, it wasn’t for a traffic offense.
 It was to instruct her fellow passenger to sit in the back of the car and to check that both were wearing face masks.

-“We were told we cannot both sit in the front,” said the CNN journalist, who was on her way to hospital with her husband to visit a sick relative.
+“We were told we cannot both sit in the front,” said the CNN journalist, who was on her way to hospital with her partner to visit a sick relative.

 “We have a special certificate giving us permission to go to the hospital,” she said, adding that the relative does not have coronavirus.

-Note: This story has been updated to clarify the residency status of a case study in this report.